ohadre/oxy-journey/docs_ai/session_log.md

   - Temporarily removed required status checks and PR requirements to unblock solo dev workflow and deployment.
   - Direct pushes to main are now allowed for rapid iteration.

+## 2024-06-11 Oxy Movement Clamping & Deployment

+- **Oxy Movement Update:**
+  - Adjusted Z-clamping logic so Oxy can move closer to the camera (2 unit buffer), improving player freedom while keeping Oxy visible.
+- **Deployment:**
+  - Successfully pushed and deployed the latest changes to Vercel.
+  - Confirmed live deployment is working as expected.

 ---